 I checked everything and couldn't find the solution.
 I tried the vacuum test and it was as good or better than any other horn I had rebuilt.
 I suspected that the leak was around the area of palm D and the leak was acting as a very weak "octave" vent.
-Maybe low D was "kind of sort of" trying to jump an octave.
-It was very easy to jump octaves with out using the octave key.
+It sounded like low D was "kind of sort of" trying to jump an octave.
+It was very easy to jump octaves without using the octave key.

 Finally, I thought that maybe the vacuum test itself was helping mask the problem.
-What if the palm D pad sealed sufficiently under vacuum to stop light?
-When using the vacuum test, it would seal sufficient to suck down on the tone hole and not leak.
-But if there were sound wave "pressure" instead of vacuum, it would "vibrate" open.
+What if the palm D pad sealed sufficiently to stop light?
+When using the vacuum test, it could seal sufficiently because it was "sucked down" onto the tone hole and did not leak.
+But if there was sound wave "pressure" instead of vacuum, it would "vibrate" open.
 That is possible if the key spring didn't hold the pad down enough.
 I tend to like soft springs, as it makes the horn seem fast under the fingers, but in this case, palm D was set too light.
-Simply bending the spring on palm D, so that it applied more force, was enough to make my warbling 2D go away.
+Simply bending the spring on palm D (3D), so that it applied more force, was enough to make my warbling 2D go away.

 I may still finish a blog about "D" problems.